Home | The Boat | First Mate | Admiral | Guestbook

 The jar that didn't "pop" (seal properly) was added to the next batch.

 HOWEVER, I started thinking.
-(That's not usually dangerous.)
-And then I thought that perhaps some of the icky stuff had gotten under the screw caps of the jars.
+(That is not too usually dangerous.)
+And then I theorized that perhaps some of the icky stuff had gotten under the screw caps of the jars.
 I opened them and was right.
 A quick wash (Dawn detergent and water) then wipe down ensued.

 Now that I ponder, I wonder if the initial canning jar failure was my fault.
-I didn't take off the rings, wipe down the jars and lid and then put the rings back on.
-It's possible the jar sealed properly however a bit of gunk started the rust cycle under the lid.
+I did not take off the rings, wipe down the jars and lid and then put the rings back on.
+It is possible (probable?) the jar sealed properly however a bit of gunk started the rust cycle under the lid.

-After processing, take off the rings and wipe down the jars.
+After processing, I now take off the rings and wipe down the jars.

 The Final Report

-Ingredients: 2 pounds of ground sausage, 4 ounces of grated cheese, scallions, fresh green peppers and an equal number of small Roma tomatoes, garlic, tomato sauce.
+Ingredients: 2 pounds of ground sausage, 4 ounces of grated cheese, scallions, fresh green peppers and an equal quantity of small Roma tomatoes, garlic, tomato sauce.
 And with those components I made:

 • Three one cup jars, each containing a sausage and cheese stuffed green pepper